-Experienced Criminal Defense Attorney Defending Those Accused of Crime Throughout Maryland
+Experienced Criminal Defense Attorney Protecting the Rights of The Accused Throughout Maryland

-If you have been accused of crime, you are locked in battle with the power of the State of Maryland.
+If you have been accused of crime, you are locked in battle with the power of the State of Maryland, or perhaps the U.S. government.
 Your reputation, livelihood, and very freedom hang in the balance.
 It is critical that you have a seasoned criminal defense attorney.
 Over the course of my 25-year career, I've demonstrated that a violation of legal or constitutional rights may make it difficult, or impossible, for the State to obtain a conviction.
 I can keep the state from using illegally obtained evidence and also identify and exploit these weaknesses in the government's case.

 Arrested?
 Charged?
 Accused?